ankit485803/Research_Intern_IIIT_Guwahati/README.md

 <!-- THEMES -->
 ## 🔍 Key Themes

-This research project demonstrates the potential of neural network-based models to provide accurate and actionable predictions in the fields of finance and healthcare.
+This research project demonstrates the potential of neural network-based models to provide accurate and actionable predictions in Finance Economics and Health Economics.
 The comparative study highlights the strengths and limitations of various algorithms, offering insights into their practical applications and paving the way for future research and development.

 1. **🤖 Neural Network Applications**: Investigating neural network models, including LSTM, Transformer, CNN, and KNN, for predictive analytics.
 2. **📊 Comparative Analysis**: Evaluating and comparing the performance of different neural network models in stock market and diabetes data analysis.